Amazon And The Art Of (The Grocery) War

 Since then, as part of its grocery efforts, Amazon has:

-- Expanded to include 250 Dash Buttons that can fetch anything from Rogaine to batteries to a slew of salty snacks, to colored pencils to scented wax candles;
+- Expanded to include 250 Dash buttons that can fetch anything from Rogaine to batteries to a slew of salty snacks, to colored pencils to scented wax candles;

-- Expanded the number of items and brands that consumers can order from Amazon Pantry;
+- expanded the number of items and brands that consumers can order from Amazon Pantry;

-- Launched its Dash Replenishment Program, which enables refills of commodity supplies like fabric softener, water filters, printer cartridges, pet food, etc. for connected devices like washers or water purifiers or printers, that connect to their Dash API;
+- launched its Dash Replenishment Program, which enables refills of commodity supplies like fabric softener, water filters, printer cartridges, pet food, etc. for connected devices like washers or water purifiers or printers that connect to their Dash API;

-- Expanded its same day grocery delivery - Amazon Fresh - to multiple cities and dropped the price from $299/year to $14.99 a month;
+- expanded its same day grocery delivery - Amazon Fresh - to multiple cities and dropped the price from $299/year to $14.99 a month;

-- Partnered with the USDA to allow food stamp recipients to use their EBT cards to buy groceries online starting in 2018;
+- partnered with the USDA to allow food stamp recipients to use their EBT cards to buy groceries online starting in 2018;

-- Subsidized the cost of Prime Membership by 45 percent to anyone with an EBT card;
+- subsidized the cost of Prime Membership by 45 percent to anyone with an EBT card;

-- Integrated Alexa with Amazon's Prime Now services so that tens of thousands of items, including liquor, can be ordered and delivered in 2 hours; and
+- integrated Alexa with Amazon's Prime Now services so that tens of thousands of items, including liquor, can be ordered and delivered in two hours; and

-- Integrated Alexa into the Dash Wand and giving it additional functionality such as building ingredient lists from recipes.
+- integrated Alexa into the Dash Wand and giving it additional functionality such as building ingredient lists from recipes.

 All of this has happened at the same time that Amazon has added tens of millions of consumers to its Prime rosters.